The Curriculum (Years 1 to 6)

 The following skills have been deemed ‘key skills’ in the revised National Curriculum:

 - application of number

 - working with others

 Our school believes that all children need to make good progress in these skill areas in order to develop to their true potential.

-The Curriculum is made up of Religious Education plus the National Curriculum of three core subjects: English, Maths and Science, and eight foundation subjects: Computing, History, Geography, Design Technology, Languages (French), Music, Art and Design and Physical Education.
+The Curriculum is made up of Religious Education (core subject) plus the National Curriculum of three core subjects: English, Maths and Science, and eight foundation subjects: Computing, History, Geography, Design Technology, Languages (French), Music, Art and Design and Physical Education.